The main antagonist of the first trilogy of novels, the Astronomer is an insanely powerful Evil Sorcerer

-Been There, Shaped History: Golden Boy has taken center stage in a lot of 20th century history and rubbed shoulders with a lot of famous people.
+- Been There, Shaped History: Golden Boy has taken center stage in a lot of 20th century history and rubbed shoulders with a lot of famous people.

-The Big Guy: He is often this for any group of aces he's hanging around with.
+- The Big Guy: He is often this for any group of aces he's hanging around with.

-Black Best Friend: His teammate Black Eagle.
+- Black Best Friend: His teammate Black Eagle.
 Subverted in that Black Eagle is a fully-fleshed out individual who is also more of a true hero than Golden Boy.

-Really Gets Around: One of Golden Boy's major character flaws is he's a shameless sex hound.
+- Really Gets Around: One of Golden Boy's major character flaws is he's a shameless sex hound.

-Reality Ensues: It happens when Golden Boy jumps in front of a escaping automobile and is knocked back a hundred feet.
+- Reality Ensues: It happens when Golden Boy jumps in front of a escaping automobile and is knocked back a hundred feet.
 Turns out being invulnerable doesn't mean you're heavy enough to stop a charging vehicle.

 A young, mentally disturbed German hunchback with the power to vibrate his own body out of phase with the physical universe.
 In doing so, he can walk through walls and use his hands as buzzsaw weapons.

 Maxim Travnicek.
 Mod Man is mostly a nice guy, but forced to follow the orders of his sociopathic creator.
 He fights crime as a superhero as a ploy from Travnicek to gain publicity and wealth.

-Three-Laws Compliant: Averted.
+- Three-Laws Compliant: Averted.
 Travnicek has hardwired imperatives into Modular Man that compel him to obey his creator, but he can fully hurt other people.

-Turned Against Their Masters: Travnicek programmed him to be unable of this.
+- Turned Against Their Masters: Travnicek programmed him to be unable of this.
 Mod Man manages to work his way around it and arranges for Travnicek to be killed anyway.
 But considering that Travnicek is a sociopath that treats Mod Man as a slave, it's a happy ending.